How to lead your employees through a crisis: CEOs say start by doing these 4 things

 In managing through “the pandemic, or the social injustice, or the economic situation, knowing that what you do really matters, why it matters, and who it matters for really makes a difference,” says Peck, especially “if you want someone to go that extra mile—and not just stay at your company, but strive.”

-For Peck, whose company Zoetis produces medicines and vaccines for pets and livestock, that meant “we didn’t just discuss our purpose within animal health, we talked about our purpose in society, and how we were going to support the values that our colleagues and our customers have.”
+For Peck, whose company Zoetis produces medicines and vaccines for pets and livestock, that meant not just discussing their purpose within animal health but also within society, “and how we were going to support the values that our colleagues and our customers have.”

 For Lawson, whose company Twilio develops corporate cloud communication systems, he finds that “creative work is really enabled when employees can feel an intrinsic motivation,” as opposed to extrinsic motivation such as quarterly bonuses or head-patting.

-“That intrinsic drive really comes from the sense . . . that the work that you do is helping you have autonomy, mastery, purpose,” he says.
-Where autonomy is the sense that you are trusted to get something done, mastery is getting better at your craft, and purpose is feeling like you’re making a difference—for the company, for the consumer, or for the world as a whole.
+“That intrinsic drive really comes from the sense that the work that you do is helping you have autonomy, mastery, purpose,” he says.
+As he describes it, autonomy is the sense that you are trusted to get something done, mastery is getting better at your craft, and purpose is feeling like you’re making a difference—for the company, for the consumer, or for the world as a whole.

 “I think that’s a more modern sensibility,” says Lawson.
 “Now leaders, employees, and investors are asking, ‘Are we also building a stronger world around us?’
 Fifty years ago you had companies dumping toxic waste into the environment, saying, ‘It’s not my problem.’
 Now you’re starting to see people say, ‘Well actually—it is.'”